Dacid99/Emailkasten/docs/source/rst/api-instructions.rst

 These can be found under */api/schema/redoc* and */api/schema/swagger*.

+The schemas for the user management API can be found under */_allauth/openapi.yaml*, */_allauth/openapi.json* and */_allauth/openapi.html*.

 Alternatively you can also get a raw OpenAPI schema from */api/schema*.
+If you have no option to run Emailkasten, you can refer to :ref:`API Schema` for the same schema file.
 You can render it to any API overview using one of the existing webtools or the docker image provided by swagger

 .. code-block:: bash